CMHAAorg/cmhaa-website/site/content/resources/exciting-leadership-opportunity-with-cmhaa.md

 banner_right_image: img/online-job-search-looking-for-a-job-job-search-apply-now-dynamic-workplace-searching-internet_t20_nl4a18.jpg
 banner_cta_text: Download application pack
 date: 2020-12-18T01:10:13.316Z
-description: Following our successful launch in October 2020, we have an exciting opportunity for someone exceptional to join the Corporate Mental Health Alliance Australia as Executive Director, leading the delivery phase of our program, and helping to shape the agenda and priorities for the greatest impact on improving workplace mental wellbeing.
+description: Following the successful launch of the Corporate Mental Health Alliance (CMHAA) in October 2020, we have an exciting new opportunity for someone exceptional to join as Executive Director of the Alliance.
 image: ""
 category: News & Views
 focus: Support for managers, colleagues and staff